 Director: Kevin Olney

-The 2018 Bainbridge Island Marathon promises to be exciting and competitive.
-Rowers, paddlers and pedal-powered racers will face unique navigational challenges as they contend with tide change as well as uncertain weather and other water traffic.
+The 2018 Bainbridge Island Marathon was exciting and competitive.
+Rowers, paddlers and pedal-powered racers faced unique navigational challenges as they contend with tide change as well as uncertain weather and other water traffic.

-Following the race on Saturday there will be gourmet grilled cheese sandwiches (ham optional) and tomato soup (vegan).
-Participants are encouraged to stay on the island and explore all the recreation and shopping opportunities Bainbridge has to offer.
+Following the race on Saturday there was gourmet grilled cheese sandwiches (ham optional) and tomato soup (vegan).
+Participants are always encouraged to stay on the island and explore all the recreation and shopping opportunities Bainbridge has to offer.

-The 9:15/10:15 race meeting is MANDATORY.
+The 9:15 race meeting is MANDATORY.
 Safety is our biggest concern so we want to make sure everyone is adequately prepared for the challenge.
-The Half Marathon meeting will be at 10:00 at Fay Bainbridge.
 After the meeting, we will shuttle to Fort Ward for the Half start at noon.

 Bainbridge Island can be accessed by bridge from the north, by Seattle based ferry from the south.
 Fay Bainbridge Park is on the northeast end of the island.

 Pre-register online!
 Pre-registration helps out tremendously on race day, helps insure accurate information, saves you five dollars, and does NOT commit you to actually racing!